-Generally, both the parties to the marriage contract have an opinion for divorce, but the husbands right in this respect is much greater than that of the wife.
+Generally, both the parties to the marriage contract have an opinion for divorce, but the husband right in this respect is much greater than that of the wife.

 The husband can dissolve the marriage tie at his will.
 A divorce can also take place by mutual agreement.